 - A crate keeps your puppy safe while you are away from home.

-- It is a powerful tool to aid in bathroom training your pup.
+- It is a powerful tool to aid in potty training.

 - It provides your puppy with a place of his own where he can feel safe.

 - It safeguards your home from puppy destruction.

 - The use of a crate provides you with downtime from supervising the pup.

 - It is a place where your pup can go to have a nap and sleep off the exercise from socializing, playing games, and training.

 - It is a place where you know your dog is not getting into trouble when you are otherwise occupied.

-In order to make the initial introduction of the crate a successful one, use toys and treats to encourage your puppy to spend time in it.
+In order to make the initial introduction of the crate a successful one, use toys and treats to create positive first impressions.
 Leave the door open so that your puppy might explore it on his own.
-Keep the first sessions short and successful.
-Build the length of time you leave the dog in the crate from there.

-We recommend a good quality rubber toy or hollow bone that can be stuffed with your puppy’s food for use with the crate.
-Fill it with a yummy soft treat and give it to the puppy when he has to go in the crate.
+We recommend a good-quality rubber toy that can be stuffed with your puppy’s food for use with the crate.
+Fill it with a yummy soft treat and give it to the puppy in the crate.

 Check our guide on how long you should leave your puppy in the crate at his given age.

-In order to reach the goal of having a bathroom trained puppy you will need to keep an eagle eye on him when he is up and moving around the house.
+In order to reach the goal of having a potty-trained puppy, you will need to keep an eagle eye on him when he is up and moving around the house.
 That means 100% management of what your pup is doing all day, every day to ensure no accidents.
 We can hear a collective sharp intake of breath as you read this!
 Employing the use of a crate helps you set yourself up for success.